How To Become A Solar Installer

 Solar technicians are powering the future-literally.
 As demand for renewable energy grows, solar installers are becoming essential to the shift toward sustainable living.
 If you want a hands-on job with purpose and strong long-term growth, solar may be the right path for you.

-What Do Solar Technicians Do?
+What Do Solar Installers Do?

 Also known as photovoltaic (PV) installers, solar techs set up and maintain systems that convert sunlight into electricity.
 Common responsibilities include: